Grace and St. Peter's Church: Music

 At various periods in its history, Grace & St. Peter's had a professional Choir of Men and Boys, with the choristers drawn from the church's school.
 The church now has a mixed, professional octet.
 There are two organs in the sanctuary, a large 1922 Austin in the chancel, and a modern M. P. Moller at the rear of the nave (dedicated in 2007).
-Previous instruments in the space were built by E. and G.G.
-Hook & Hastings (1856) and Roosevelt Organ Works (1886).
+Previous instruments in the space were built by E. and G. G. Hook & Hastings (1856) and Roosevelt Organ Works (1886).
+The historic Austin pipe organ (1922) was played in recital during the Organ Historical Society Convention in July 2024.